andreipitis/ASPVideoPlayer/README.md

 @IBOutlet weak var videoPlayer: ASPVideoPlayer!
 ```

-- Once you have the reference, you can set the video URLs, the gravity and wether the videos should loop:
+- Once you have the reference, you can set the video URLs, the gravity and whether the videos should loop:

 ```swift
 let firstVideoURL = Bundle.main.url(forResource: "video", withExtension: "mp4")